unik-name/docs.unikname.network/docs/uns-network-introduction/did-unik.md

 …self-controls their creation.

-<uns/> meets all these criteria, making it the ideal Decentralized Network for DIDs
+<brand name="uns"/> meets all these criteria, making it the ideal Decentralized Network for DIDs

 ## What makes UNIK DID so unique ?